On the convergence of the Born series for Coulomb potentials: Application: series formula for Coulomb plane waves

-where the series is uniformly convergent in $K$.
-If $J\gg 1$ is sufficiently large, each term in the tail with $j \geq J$ is $O(1/\sigma^{1-\varepsilon})$ relative to the previous term. \end{proposition} \begin{proof} This follows from plugging \Cref{thm:main} into \cref{eq:misc_a0}.
+on every compact subset away from the marked points.
+If $J\gg 1$ is sufficiently large, each term in the tail with $j \geq J$ is $O(1/\sigma^{1-\varepsilon})$ relative to the previous term. \end{proposition} \begin{proof} This follows from plugging \Cref{thm:main} into \cref{eq:misc_a0} and using Sobolev embedding.
 We do not even need uniform bounds on $f_0$. \end{proof}

 Under the assumption $\bfa=0$, the norm $\lVert f_0 \rVert_{ \langle r \rangle^{-1+\varepsilon}L^2} $ is bounded uniformly in $\sigma$, for any $\varepsilon>0$.
 Consequently, the previous proposition gives bounds on $u$ which are uniform in the $\sigma\to\infty$ limit.